ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Attesting Environment must be protected from unauthorized modification to ensure it behaves correctly.
 There must also be confidentiality so that the signing key is not captured and used elsewhere to forge Evidence.

 In many cases the user or owner of the device must not be able to modify or exfiltrate keys from the Attesting Environment of the Attester.
-For example the owner or user of a mobile phone or FIDO authenticator is not trusted.
+For example the owner or user of a mobile phone or FIDO authenticator, having full control over the keys, might not be trusted to use the keys to report Evidence about the environment that protects the keys.
 The point of remote attestation is for the Relying Party to be able to trust the Attester even though they don’t trust the user or owner.

-Some of the measures for low level security include process or application isolation by a high-level operating system, and perhaps restricting access to root or system privilege.
+Some of the measures for a minimally protected system might include process or application isolation by a high-level operating system, and perhaps restricting access to root or system privilege.
 For extremely simple single-use devices that don’t use a protected mode operating system, like a Bluetooth speaker, the isolation might only be the plastic housing for the device.

-At medium level security, a special restricted operating environment like a Trusted Execution Environment (TEE) might be used.
+Measures for a moderately protected system could include a special restricted operating environment like a Trusted Execution Environment (TEE) might be used.
 In this case, only security-oriented software has access to the Attester and key material.

-For high level security, specialized hardware will likely be used providing protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.
+Measures for a highly protected system could include specialized hardware that is used to provide protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.

 ### Attestation Key Provisioning Processes